 Corn has been the most used ingredient in México since the pre-hispanic times and it is still the main ingredient in a lot of dishes.
 Also, corn is part of the identity of mexicans and it is a very versatile ingredient.
 Corn can be mixed with salty flavors, sweet flavors and it will still taste delicious.

 Two delicious dishes made with corn in Oaxaca are tamales, and tejate.
-First, the tejate, the tejate is a drink that pre-hispanic oaxacan cultures used for ceremonial purposes, and now everyone can enjoy it and its magnific properties.
+First, the tejate, the tejate is a drink that pre-hispanic oaxacan cultures used for ceremonial purposes, and now everyone can enjoy it and its magnificent properties.

 You may be asking, why if a lot of dishes are made with corn, only these 2 get a fair.
 Well it’s because tejate is a unique drink from Oaxaca.
 And, what about tamales?
 It’s because Oaxaca has the greatest variety of these.